Hawaii is offering the GED for high school equivalency testing. The HiSET exam is no longer available in Hawaii.

 Does this page require any adjustments?
 Please advise us here on this information page.
 Your feedback is appreciated!

-To register for the GED test (or part of it), go online to GED.com to set up your account with the portal MyGED.
+To register for the GED test (one sub-exam at a time if you wish), go online to GED.com to set up your account with the portal MyGED.
 Here, you can schedule and pay for your testing appointments.

 Your local library or bookstore can provide you with decent preparation materials, you can find prep sites via the listing above, and there are some pretty good online preparation courses as well.

 Keep in mind that there’s no need to prepare for all four GED sub-exams simultaneously.
-The four exams can be taken one at a time.
+The four exams can be taken one at a time and in your preferred order.

 The GED is fully computer-based and quite challenging.
 Some forty percent of all high school grads would not be able to pass the GED exam on the first try!
 So proper preparation is your key to success.

-The exam is entirely computer-based and directs students better towards knowledge and skills required by employers so the test takers will be adequately prepared for the employment market and college education.
+The GED exam directs students better towards knowledge and skills required by employers, so the test takers will be adequately prepared for the employment market and college education.

-Preparation has become more important than ever before, so take advantage of everything that is available.
+Preparation has become more important than ever before, so take advantage of everything available.

-The GED Testing Service is also offering the GED exam in an online proctored format.
+GED Testing Service is also offering the GED exam online.
 To qualify for online GED testing, you are required to attain a “green” score (in the Likely To Pass zone) on the GED Ready® official practice test.

 GED scoring occurs on a 100 to 200 scale.
 The passing score on EACH of the four sub-exams is 145 points.
 There’s no averaging, so you’ll have to reach that 145-score on each of the sub-exams.
 No exceptions!